yaahc/yaahallo.github.io/_posts/2019-11-11-2020-accessibility.md

   use.
 * Work on accessibility for our webpages and localization so other natural language speakers can get involved at the same level as english speakers.
-* This about mentoring people or getting a mentor.
+* Think about mentoring people or getting a mentor.
     * Insert Shameless Plug of [awesome-rust-mentors](https://rustbeginners.github.io/awesome-rust-mentors/)
 * And many more ideas that I'm sure other wonderful Rustaeceans will come up with.
     * Seriously though, if you have any more ideas on accessibility please @ me